Sailing Skills Map & FAQ's

 Tasar (two person monohull) active racing fleet.
 High performance jib, main, whisker pole, rotating mast, and more!

-Complete checkout to demonstrate existing skills or ccomplete sailing refresher lessons to polish existing skills and attempt your check out on the last day of lessons or sail the Vanguards until you feel very comfortable to checkout Tasars.
+Complete checkout to demonstrate existing skills or complete Laser & Tasar Discovery lessons and attempt your check out on the last day of lessons.

 RS500 (two person monohull) intermittent racing fleet.
 Jib, main, asymmetrical spinnaker.
 Single trapeze for crew.
 Crew must be comfortable to trapeze.

-Complete checkout to demonstrate existing skills or complete Spinnaker lessons and attempt your check out on the last day of lessons or complete sailing beginner lessons to create skills from the ground up and sail it with experienced members to gain skills and then attempt the check out.
+Complete checkout to demonstrate existing skills or complete Intro 2 Spinnaker lessons and attempt your check out on the last day of lessons

 Catamarans